flatland-association/flatland-book/getting-started/first-submission.md

     ├── ...
 ```

-We will now replicate the setup used on AIcrowd locally to ensure that your submission will be evaluated without problem.
+We will now replicate the setup used on AIcrowd locally to ensure that your submission will be evaluated without problem when you submit it.
 This involves three components: your agent, the evaluator service, and a Redis server to let them communicate.

 #### Redis

 The communication between your agent and the evaluator is done through a Redis server.
-You should ensure that a redis server is running unprotected on localhost.
+You should ensure that a redis server is running on localhost.
 Follow [these instructions](https://redis.io/topics/quickstart) to set it up.

-You can check that things are fine by running:
+You can check that things are ready by running:

 ```bash
 redis-cli ping